openownership/openownership.beta/_visualisation/core/vocabulary.md

 {: .lead }

-## Subjects
+## Beneficial Owners

-The following types of Parties are Subjects, and so must appear at the start of all Chains in a diagram.
+The following types of Parties are types of Beneficial Owner, and so must appear at the start of all Chains in a diagram.

 {% capture PersonInfo %}
 {{ site.data.definitions.BOVS.Person }} Note that the plural in the context of BOVS is "Persons" not "people".